How to grow hyacinths

 If you’re still stumped, then take a look at the hyacinths that were given the RHS Award of Garden Merit (AGM) following our trial.
 These were chosen for good garden display and are part of our recommended choices.

-For most hyacinths, you’ll see the same cultivar is offered for sale as two types:
+For most hyacinths, you’ll see the same

 - Bulbs sold for spring flowering.
 These are perfect for planting in borders and containers outdoors, but can also be grown initially outside and bought into the house in bloom in spring